 Patio misting systems can work well for golf courses, community centers, restaurants and bars, hotels, and venues.
-These systems provide a natural, low-energy-use option to cool the air using evaporation, and they offer a welcome alternative to noisy, powerful fans that simply blow hot air around an already hot outdoor space.
+These systems provide a natural, low-energy-use option to cool the air using evaporation.
+They offer a welcome alternative to noisy, powerful fans that simply blow hot air around an already hot outdoor space.

 If you are going to install a misting system on your own, there are some important considerations to keep in mind.
-By carefully selecting both the system and the configuration, you can have the cool space you have always wanted, as well as save money on installation.
+By carefully selecting both the system and the configuration, you can have the cool space you have always wanted and save money on the installation of the misting system.
 Here are some mistakes to avoid in order to maximize the cooling ability of your patio misting fan:

-- Not understanding air circulation: With typical misting systems, the natural movement of the air through the cooling process requires continual air flow to provide the maximum cooling effect.
-Patio misting fans move air down to the surface, making these fans more effective even if there is not direct natural air circulation.
+- Not understanding air circulation: With typical misting systems, the natural movement of the air through the cooling process requires continual airflow to provide the maximum cooling effect.
+Patio misting fans move air down to the surface, making these fans more effective even if there is no direct natural air circulation.